 Preliminary CEPT position

-CEPT is aiming at global and regional spectrum harmonization for ITS applications, while satisfying the Agenda item through ITU-R Recommendations without the need of changes to the Radio Regulation.Background

-Information on the services deployed in the bands under consideration for ITS needs to be added
+CEPT is of the view that it is reasonable to harmonize frequency bands at global and regional levels within existing mobile service allocations in order to implement evolving Intelligent Transport Systems, through the development of an ITU-R Recommendation (and an ITU-R Report if needed).

+CEPT is of the view that the requirements contained within ECC Dec (08)01, ECC Dec (09)01 and ECC Rec (08)01 for ITS operations under the existing primary mobile allocation have already addressed the necessary sharing and compatibility requirements of the other primary services, and consequently do not impose additional constraints on primary services having allocations in the considered frequency bands.

+Background

-For decades information and communication technologies are already integrated in vehicle systems to provide Intelligent Transport Systems (ITS) communication applications for the purpose of improving traffic management and assisting safe driving.
+Information and communication technologies are already integrated in vehicle systems to provide Intelligent Transport Systems (ITS) communication applications for the purpose of improving traffic management and assisting safe driving.
 Worldwide usage of ITS with vehicles moving cross countries and regions make a worldwide harmonized spectrum regulation necessary.

 Since 1995, research and development activities have been conducted in info-communication systems as core technologies of ITS.
-ITS have been globally deployed.
-Vehicle-to-vehicle (V2V) and vehicle-to-infrastructure (V2I) communications called “co-operative ITS” have been developing to achieve safe drive support systems.
+ITS applications have been globally deployed.
+Vehicle-to-vehicle (V2V) and vehicle-to-infrastructure (V2I) communications called “co-operative ITS” have been developed to achieve safe drive support systems.

-In 2008 CEPT designated frequency spectrum for ITS ad hoc communication in the frequency band 5 855-5 925 MHz
+With ECC Decision (08)01 and ECC Recommendation (08)01, CEPT has harmonised the use of the frequency band 5 855-5 925 MHz by deciding that:

-and in 2009 in the frequency band 63-64 GHz.
+within CEPT, in the 5.9 GHz range, the spectrum for ITS services is split into channels with a bandwidth of 10 MHz each;

+the maximum spectral power density for ITS stations should be limited to 23 dBm/MHz e.i.r.p. but the total power shall not exceed 33 dBm e.i.r.p. with a Transmit Power Control (TPC) range of 30 dB.

+It is also considered that:

+ITS systems implement duty cycle restrictions and specified frequency re-use conditions (e.g. for periodic ITS messages and ITS channel congestion control considerations) are not only beneficial for the compatibility with other systems in the same or adjacent frequency bands but also for the efficient use of the spectrum by cooperative ITS;

+the Technical Specification TS 102 792 V1.2.1, which specifies requirements to ensure coexistence between ITS at 5.9 GHz and TTT within 5795-5815 MHz, was published by ETSI in June 2015.

+In ECC Decision (09)01, CEPT has also harmonised the use of the frequency band 63-64 GHz for ITS by deciding that maximum radiated power (e.i.r.p.) for ITS stations should be limited to 40 dBm e.i.r.p.

+It is also considered that standardisation of radio equipment and communication protocols to ensure cross-border interoperability for various applications envisaged is ongoing within ETSI, which has developed EN 302 686, and other international standardisation organisations.

 Communicating with moving vehicles is one of the typical use cases for radiocommunications, and a variety of ITS applications, greatly depend on functionality of radiocommunication.

 Radiocommunication technology is essential for ITS, especially for increasing traffic safety and traffic efficiency as well as for the support of automated driving system, etc.

 Moving vehicles or other traffic participants are regularly crossing borders.

-Interoperability between the communication partners is necessary and high equipment rates of interoperable ITS systems is a condition to build up a communication network between the traffic participants to ensure improvement of traffic safety using radio communication.
+Therefore, interoperability between the communication partners is necessary and high equipment rates of interoperable ITS systems is a condition to build up a communication network between the traffic participants to ensure improvement of traffic safety using radio communication.